 How will your application be processed?

 The cantonal supervisory bureau takes a decision concerning recognition.
 If the conditions are met, it orders the transcription in the registers.
-Based on this decision, the same-sex partnership or marriage contracted abroad can be entered in the Infostar civil register.
+Based on this decision, the civil marriage contracted abroad can be entered in the Infostar civil register.